facebook/react-native-website/website/versioned_docs/version-0.5/troubleshooting.md

 #### Using a port other than 8081

-You can configure the packager to use a port other than 8081 by using the `port` parameter:
+You can configure the bundler to use a port other than 8081 by using the `port` parameter:

 ```
 $ react-native start --port=8088